dominikcebula/gcp-gke-hexagonal-todo-service/README.md

 For more information on Hexagonal (Ports & Adapters) Architecture please see [Hexagonal Architecture Explained ](https://www.arhohuttunen.com/hexagonal-architecture/).

+# Testing approach

+This project uses the Detroit School of Testing to achieve meaningful tests for Domain Services exposed using Ports.
+This is made possible by adopting Hexagonal Architecture and separating Business concerns from Technical concerns.

 # API-first Development Approach

 API-first development approach is a methodology that prioritizes designing and building the application programming